nathanReitinger/CART/docs/quick_setup.md

 > !!!
 WARNING
 >
->
-> `ngrok` is not required to run `CART` but is strongly recommended because it allows one team member to set up a server that can be accessible by any other team member.
+>`ngrok` is not required to run `CART` but is strongly recommended because it allows one team member to set up a server that can be accessible by any other team member (as opposed to localhost).